siddhi-io/siddhi-io-cdc/README.md

 ## Dependencies
+JDBC connector jar should be added to the runtime.
+Download the JDBC connector jar based on the database type that is being used.

+For MySQL, use connector version 5.1.xx.

-There are some prerequisites that need to meet based on the CDC mode used.
+In addition to that, there are some prerequisites that need to be met based on the CDC mode used.
 Please find them below.

 **Default mode (Listening mode):**